How to Clean the Pre-Collision Sensor on a Toyota RAV4

 Where Is the Pre-Collision Sensor Located in a Toyota RAV4?

-The pre-collision sensor’s placed behind the front grille, while the camera’s located near the rearview mirror.
-Regular vehicle maintenance guarantees these safety features function effectively, enhancing collision detection through advanced sensor technology in your RAV4.
+The pre-collision radar sensor is behind the front grille, and the camera is near the rearview mirror.
+Regular vehicle maintenance keeps these safety features working properly and helps the collision detection system perform at its best.

 How to Clean Pre-Collision Sensor on Toyota RAV4?